s1monfarrow/mostlymonkey/index.md

 ## Rules of the Road
 To give you some idea of my opinions on stuff I’ve written a [little guide](/rulesoftheroad.html) that has a list of things that I think are a good/bad idea.

+## Microservices
+A short rant about micro-services, well [some of the potential issues](/microservices.html) with them.

 ## Contacting Me
 The simplest way to contact me is on twitter I’m [@51monfarrow](https://twitter.com/51monfarrow)